cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_08-00-00_sample-marlowe-smart-contracts-en.md

 ---
 ## Sample Marlowe smart contracts

-Sample Marlowe smart contracts

-The online tutorial has the example of an Escrow contract [section 3](https://alpha.marlowe.iohkdev.io/tutorial/#escrow-ex) and ACTUS contracts [section 13](https://alpha.marlowe.iohkdev.io/tutorial/#actus-marlowe).
+The online tutorial has the example of an Escrow contract [section 3](https://alpha.marlowe.iohkdev.io/tutorial/index.html#escrow-ex) and ACTUS contracts [section 13](https://alpha.marlowe.iohkdev.io/tutorial/index.html#actus-marlowe).

 The Marlowe Playground comes with smart contracts in Marlowe (in the _Simulation_ tab) and embedded in Haskell (in the _Haskell editor_ tab).